skip to content

 The first year of this programme, the MRes in Future Infrastructure and Built Environment, has training and research elements.
 Graduates of the MRes course will have developed skills and understanding in the following broad areas:

-• the fundamentals of resilient infrastructure research methods, experimental methods and theory within the context of future infrastructure and built environment;
+• the fundamentals of net-zero infrastructure research methods, experimental methods and theory within the context of future infrastructure and built environment;

 • cross-disciplinary aspects of infrastructure engineering problems, including knowledge of research and methods in inter-related disciplines (eg civil, chemical, mechanical, electrical, manufacturing and information engineering; architecture; computer science; land economy; management and business; the physical sciences; the social sciences);